lilafallet/LIBFT_42/README.md

 ft_lstdelone    |Takes as a parameter an element and frees the memory of the element’s content using the function ’del’ given as a parameter and free the element.
 The memory of ’next’ must not be freed. ft_lstclear     |Deletes and frees the given element and every successor of that element, using the function ’del’ and free(3).
-Finally, the pointer to the list must be set to NULL. ft_lstiter      |Iterates the list ’lst’ and applies the function ’f’ to the content of each element. ft_lstmap       |Iterates the list ’lst’ and applies the function ’f’ to the content of each element.
+Finally, the pointer to the list must be set to NULL. ft_lstiter      |Iterates the list ’lst’ and applies the function ’f’ to the content of each element. ft_lstmapi      |Iterates the list ’lst’ and applies the function ’f’ to the content of each element.
 Creates a new list resulting of the successive applications of the function ’f’.
 The ’del’ function is used to delete the content of an element if needed.

 # Personal functions